-Camp provides a wonderful opportunity to meet new friends.
-However, if your camper is coming to camp with a friend, you may request they both be placed in the same cabin.
+Camp provides a wonderful opportunity to meet new friends, however, if your camper is coming to camp with a friend, you may both request to be placed in the same cabin.
 Because we know how important cabin groupings are to the camp experience, Camp Chi takes the group placement process seriously and it is one of our biggest priorities.
 The process of making cabin groups is very complex and difficult.
 We try our best to make sure that everyone will be happy.
 Please help us consider all campers’ feelings when making requests and understand that friendship requests are not guaranteed.
 We strongly discourage friendship chains (linking multiple friends), as they will be broken during the grouping process.

 Camp Chi has put into place the following policies to help ensure the formation of cohesive cabin groups:

 - All requests must be in writing through the form in your CampInTouch account.

 - Friendship request form is to be submitted no later than April 1st.